chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 # Cookbooks Overview

-Cookbooks are the fundamental units of file distribution in Chef.
+Cookbooks are the fundamental unit of file distribution for Chef.
 They are "packages" for Chef recipes and other helper components.

 They are designed to be sharable packages for managing infrastructure